opensearch-project/documentation-website/_ml-commons-plugin/tutorials/conversational-search-cohere.md

 ## Step 1: Create a connector and register a model

-Conversational search only supports [OpenAI](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/remote_inference_blueprints/open_ai_connector_chat_blueprint.md) and [Amazon Bedrock Claude](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/remote_inference_blueprints/bedrock_connector_anthropic_claude_blueprint.md) input/output style.
+Conversational search only supports the [OpenAI](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/remote_inference_blueprints/open_ai_connector_chat_blueprint.md) and [Amazon Bedrock Claude](https://github.com/opensearch-project/ml-commons/blob/2.x/docs/remote_inference_blueprints/bedrock_connector_anthropic_claude_blueprint.md) input/output styles.
 {: .important}

 This tutorial follows the Amazon Bedrock Claude model input/output style by:
 - Mapping the Cohere Command `message` input parameter to the `inputs` parameter in order to match the Cohere Claude model input style.
-- Using a post-processing function to transform the Cohere Command model output to the Claude model output style.
+- Using a post-processing function to convert the Cohere Command model output to the Claude model output style.

 Create a connector for the Cohere Command model: